 Bhaskara I (600–680 CE) expanded the work of Aryabhata in his books titled Mahabhaskariya, Aryabhatiya-bhashya and Laghu-bhaskariya.
 He produced solutions of indeterminate equations and formula for calculating the sine of an acute angle without the use of a table, correct to two decimal places.

 Mahavira Acharya (800–870 CE) a notable mathematician from Mysore in Karnataka, wrote a book titled Ganit Saar Sangraha on numerical mathematics, and also wrote treatises about a wide range of mathematical topics.

-After the Arabs and Turkish invaded India, these knowledge of ancient Indian mathematics specially the knowledge of Zero spread quickly from India to West Asia and Africa and then later during the wars of Crusades, these knowledge finally reached the Christian Europe around 1200 CE.
+After the Arabs and Turkish invaded India, this knowledge of ancient Indian mathematics especially the knowledge of Zero spread quickly from India to West Asia and Africa and then later during the wars of Crusades, this knowledge finally reached Christian Europe around 1200 CE.
 It will be not wrong to claim that it is the mathematicians of ancient India who taught the world how to count properly and laid the foundation of all the scientific inventions of the modern world.